-Cron vs systemd Timers: Which Scheduler Should You Use on Linux?
+Cron vs systemd Timers: Linux Scheduler Guide

 Compare cron and systemd timers for task scheduling on Linux.
 Evaluate syntax, logging, dependencies, and recovery behaviour for your use case.